atseng1/ashleystseng/content/resume/index.md

 <h3 class="f3">Non-Profit & Government Public Health Research Experience (June 2018-Present)</h3>

+**Centers for Disease Control and Prevention, Atlanta, GA** Epidemic Intelligence Service (EIS) Officer
+*July 2024 – Present*

+* Assigned to the Disease Outbreak Control Division, Hawaii State Department of Health, Honolulu, HI
+* EIS officers serve at the forefront of public health, protecting Americans and the global community, while training under the guidance of seasoned mentors during a two-year fellowship
+* When disease outbreaks or other public health threats emerge, EIS officers investigate, identify the cause, rapidly implement control measures, and collect evidence to recommend preventive actions

+**Commissioned Corps of the United States Public Health Service (USPHS)** Lieutenant, Scientist Officer
+*June 2024 – Present*
+* USPHS Commissioned Corps scientists conduct biomedical, clinical, behavioral, and epidemiological research, enforce drug and medical device regulations, and manage national and international research programs
+* USPHS scientists strive to bring the most current science into play to address public health challenges and promote and improve the health of the Nation

 **Department of Environmental and Occupational Health Sciences, Seattle, WA** Research Assistant